-Instead of making energy with oxygen, anaerobes either use fermentation, or in the case of the creatures living on hydrothermal vents they have adapted to use other substances like all the sulphur spewing out of the vent to make energy.
+Instead of making energy with oxygen, anaerobes either use fermentation, or in the case of the creatures living on hydrothermal vents they have adapted to use other substances like the sulphur spewing out of the vent to make energy.
 There are only three species, all belonging to the group Loricifera, which are multicellular and can survive without oxygen.
-These Loricifera are smaller than 1millimeter, live more than 3,000meters below the surface of the very salty L’Atalante Basin lake in the Mediterranean, and spend their whole lives in the dark without oxygen.
+These Loricifera are smaller than 1 mm, live more than 3,000 meters below the surface of the very salty L’Atalante Basin lake in the Mediterranean, and spend their whole lives in the dark without oxygen.
 Doesn’t sound great but they seem to enjoy it.

 The most heat tolerant hyperthermophile known is Strain 121, which can happily live in temperatures up to 121 °C, hence the name.
 They live at hydrothermal vents, but hyperthermophiles can also be found in places such as hot springs.